The Giant Gila Monster: Reception

 On his website Fantastic Movie Musings and Ramblings Dave Sindelar gave the film a positive review, writing, "Whatever flaws there are with the story, I find myself drawn to the regional feel of the movie, and especially to the likable characters that inhabit this environment...It's rare for a movie to have this many likable characters, and I think the reason I watch the movie again and again is because I just like to spend time with them".

 TV Guide gave the film 2 out of 5 stars, calling it "a rear-projected monster just doesn't put audiences in a deep state of fear, especially when it's a lizard.
 It does, however, induce occasional uncontrolled laughter".
 Alan Jones from Radio Times awarded the film 1 out of 5 stars, calling it "unintentionally amusing rather than scary".

 References in popular culture

-The film was featured on a season 5 episode of Cinema Insomnia and season 4 of Mystery Science Theater 3000.
+The film was featured in a season 5 episode of Cinema Insomnia and season 4 of Mystery Science Theater 3000.